KangJeonggeun/CVwebsite/README.md

 1. I built German translation using react-i18next.
 2. I built email sender so that users can send me a mail.
 The user also gets notification mail.
-3. I also worked on small features with React under Typescript undr MIT liscence.
+3. I also worked on small features with React and Typescript under MIT liscence.
 Please check the liscence file.

 ## Run local?